Josh Drummond

 Josh Drummond (born 19 April 1983) is a former Australian rules footballer in the Australian Football League who is currently serving as the defensive coach of the Gold Coast Football Club.
 He was a rebounding defender and occasional wingman, with a long and accurate left-foot kick.

 Early life and junior football

 Dummond was born and raised on the Sunshine Coast in Queensland.
-His family had moved there from Avoca, Victoria, and he chose to play the sport that his father played.
-His school Matthew Flinders Anglican College had a team which he played with, then joined the local Maroochydore Football Club.
+His family had moved there from Avoca, Victoria.
+His school Matthew Flinders Anglican College had a team which he played with, he then joined the local Maroochydore Football Club.

 To increase his chances of being drafted to the AFL, he moved to Brisbane to play with the Northern Eagles and nominated for the AFL draft, however was overlooked for three successive years at the club where he played mainly at centre half back despite representing Queensland at the 2003 AFL National Championships and kicking 6 goals against Tasmania.
 He won the Eagles Best & Fairest in 2003.
 He was recruited by the Brisbane Lions through the 2003 rookie draft.